PyLadiesBerlin/python-beginners-workshop/tasks/README.rst

 Use the dictionary adventure below to control the game play instead of if-else statements.

 The values of a dictionary can be dictionaries as well, that have values lists with elements that can be lists or dictionaries as well.
 This can lead to a pretty complicated data structure.
-For example
+For example:

 .. code-block:: python